-As the Scottish Government eases some of the lockdown restrictions, it has been indicated that businesses in the hospitality sector can open outdoor areas, such as beer gardens, from the 6th July 2020 and indoor areas from 15th July.
-As part of the p
+As the Scottish Government eases some of the lockdown restrictions, businesses in the hospitality sector have been able to open outdoor areas, such as beer gardens, from the 6th July 2020 and indoor areas from 15th July.
+As part of the re-opening the

 We previously wrote a blog looking at a court decision in WM Morrisons Supermarkets plc v Various Claimants, which found that Morrisons were liable to pay compensation for breaches of data protection caused by a ‘rogue’ employee with a grudge.
 The Su

 Children everywhere are devastated this year after discovering Santa Claus is to be investigated by the ICO for being in breach of the GDPR.
 An anonymous complaint noted Mr Claus has been making a list of children’s names and addresses and ‘checking

 The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 Now over a year since its introduction, has it changed data protection practice?
 Although not an exact science, various surveys and reports have tended to indicate a

 Under the Data Protection Act 2018, individuals have the right to access personal data which organisations hold about them.
 The right entitles an individual to:Confirmation that the organisation is processing their personal dataA copy of their person

 The news that British Airways is facing a fine of £184m after personal data of some 500,000 customers was harvested by cyber criminals shows the tough stance of the UK’s data regulator following the introduction of new EU data protection laws last ye